Top Blogs for Nurse Practitioners & Students (2022)

 The nurse practitioner blogosphere is as vibrant and diverse as the nurse practitioner profession.
-It’s here that you’ll find first-person accounts and researched topics that go beyond the academic learning and clinical practice of a nurse practitioner program.
+Here, you’ll find first-person accounts and researched topics that go beyond the academic learning and clinical practice of a nurse practitioner program.
 Some blogs are focused on a particular patient group, others on a certain nursing specialty, and others still on a specific niche of nurse practitioner life.
-They’re a window in the world of nurse practitioners.
+They’re a window into the world of nurse practitioners.

-The journey to becoming a nurse practitioner can seem overwhelming at times, but the best nurse practitioner blogs make you feel less alone and more equipped to take the first steps.
+The journey to becoming a nurse practitioner can sometimes seem overwhelming, but the best nurse practitioner blogs make you feel less alone and more equipped to take the first steps.
 Below, we’ve collected the very best of the best.
 Whether you’re looking for high-level nursing research, general tips for school and licensure, or specialty-specific information, there’s a nurse practitioner blog for you.

 Ask the NP (Health Equity)